arcane-forge-ai/arcane-forge-doc/docs/sfx-generation/intro.md

 ---
-sidebar_position: 4
+sidebar_position: 1
 ---

-# Coding
+# SFX Generation

-Learn how to code and develop games using Arcane Forge.
+Learn how to generate and use sound effects in your Arcane Forge games.

 ## Overview